 Prepare pans before mixing the cake.
 Grease, or don’t grease, as the recipe tells you.
 Butter is generally preferred because it gives a good flavor.
 Also available are non-stick cooking sprays, with and without butter, that often contain flour to help prevent sticking.

 Add flour and liquid into batter in alternating steps, starting with flour.
 Beat mixture until smooth after each addition.

 Spread batter evenly into prepared pan.
 If the corners of the pan are not filled, the cake may burn at these edges and become uneven in shape.

 Beating: Briskly lifts the batter over and over with a spoon or electric mixer, thus continually bringing up the batter to the surface.
 This is the best way to incorporate air into the mixture.

 Folding: Gently cut up and down through the mixture, curving up and over.
 This encloses the air and prevents the escape of the air already beaten into the mixture.

 Over-mixing vs. Under-mixing:

 Over-mixing may cause loss of air or leavening gas and make cake more compact and heavy, with tunnels.

 Under-mixing results in incomplete blending of the ingredients and causes cakes to have an uneven texture, and sometimes a streak at the bottom of the cake.

-Substitutions: Avoid substituting ingredients; rather, use exactly the ingredients listed in the recipe.
+Substitutions: Avoid them!
+Try to use exactly the ingredients listed in the recipe.
 Changing the ingredients can change the character of the baked goods and even result in baking failure.